Skip to content

 When clicking on links present in the article overview page, an article page renders correctly.

 In the src/app/[...slug]/page.js data file, use the resolve_relations parameter to receive the complete story object for referenced stories.
+Also add it as the bridgeOptions argument to StoryblokStory.

 src/app/[...slug]/page.js